 Hardier herbs like rosemary can be harvested year-round and are great for those who want to do edible gardening.
 As a result, these are available easily anywhere that they grow well.

 Buying herbs during peak season usually means you get a bit of a price break, but most grocery stores stock the most popular ones in bunches or packages in the refrigerated produce section year-round.
 (These include parsley, cilantro, rosemary, thyme, bay, basil, mint…)

-TIP: If you’re converting herbs in a recipe, use 3 time more fresh herbs than the amount of dried herbs.
+Fun fact: If you’re converting herbs in a recipe, use 3 times more fresh herbs than the number of dried herbs.

 Similar to how there are many classifications of spices, there are 8 different classifications of herbs.
 They are:

 - Fresh & Mild.
 This kind of herb is great for garnishing because it lends a lot of color but doesn’t have a flavor that is overpowering.
 (Ex: Parsley)

 - Sweet.
 These herbs leave an aromatic sweetness behind when rubbed or touched.
 (Ex.
 Basil, marigold, bay leaf, and lavender.)